 MOV vs. MP4

 What are the best video formats for YouTube?
-It should be MOV and MP4, which share something in common, but have a lot of differences.
+It should be MOV and MP4.
+They share something in common yet have some differences.

 Both MOV and MP4 use lossy compression, but they are different in the following aspects.